 Note: Employers must adhere to the health rights of night shift workers (including pregnant mothers).
 It might mean offering alternative suitable work if a doctor confirms the health concerns relate to working at night.

-All employers have a responsibility for managing staff records.
-As such, they must keep records 'confidentially' regarding:
+All employers have certain responsibilities related to recruitment and managing staff records.
+As such, they must keep all records 'confidential' regarding:

 Working Rights for Night Shift Workers in the United Kingdom